alexmamo/firebase-extensions/firestore-document-size/PREINSTALL.md

 - Realtime Database
 - Cloud Functions

-If you choose to backfill the existing documents within a specific collection, you'll have to pay a number of writes that is equal to the number of documents that exist within that collection.
+If you choose to backfill the existing documents within a specific collection, then you'll have to pay a number of reads that is equal to the number of documents that exist within that collection.

 When you use this Firebase Extensions, you're only charged for the underlying resources that you use.
 A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling a Google Cloud Platform API or making outbound network requests to non-Google services.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing][4].